New Jalpaiguri–Amritsar Clone Humsafar Superfast Express

-New Jalpaiguri–Amritsar Clone Superfast Express is an express train of the Indian Railways connecting the cities of Amritsar in Punjab and Siliguri in West Bengal.
+New Jalpaiguri–Amritsar Clone Superfast Express is an Humsafar Express train of the Indian Railways connecting the cities of Amritsar in Punjab and Siliguri in West Bengal.
 It originates from of Siliguri and terminates in of Amritsar.
 It is currently being operated with 04653/04654 train numbers on a weekly basis.

 Coach composition

 New Jalpaiguri–Amritsar Clone Superfast Express consists of Nine Third AC (3AC) coaches, One AC Three Tier Economy (ME1) Coach, six Sleeper (SL) coaches, One Engine cum Generator Coach and One Second Sitting(2S) Coach.

 Timings

 The train departs from Platform Number 02 of at 08:40 on Wednesday and reaches Platform Number 02 of at 17:45 on Thursday.

 Again the train starts from Platform Number 02 of at 07:00 on Friday and reaches Platform Number 02 of at 16:20 on Saturday.